-The reason for this notification is to provide the Department and affected government entities advanced notice of the upcoming ramp closure of Loop B (I-440 Westbound to Eastbound Wade Ave) scheduled to begin on Monday night, November 11th, 2019.
+The reason for this notification is to provide the Department and affected government entities advanced notice of the upcoming ramp closure of Loop B (I-440 Westbound to Eastbound Wade Ave) began on Monday night, November 11th, 2019.
 This ramp closure will be utilized for the completion of the temporary ramp from Eastbound Wade Ave to Westbound I-440 (Ramp B) and for the construction of the final proposed alignment.
-The approved off-site detour will take the traveling public to the Westbound I-440 off-ramp to Eastbound Hillsborough Street where the Eastbound Hillsborough Street on-ramp to Eastbound I-440 can be used to travel back towards I-440/Wade Ave interchange.
+The approved off-site detour will take the traveling public to the Westbound I-440 off ramp to Eastbound Hillsborough St where the Eastbound Hillsborough St on ramp to Eastbound I-440 can used to travel back towards I-440/Wade Ave interchange.